 To evaluate long-term structural coherence, we analyze the balance between \emph{repetition} and \emph{diversity} in piano continuation samples.
 Natural music typically exhibits thematic repetition in balance with variation.
 Too much repetition can make the music feel monotonous, whereas too much variation can make it feel disjointed and hard to follow.

-To assess the balance level, introduce \textit{unique beat ratio}, a metric that quantifies the trade-off between repetition and variation.
+To assess the balance level, we introduce \textit{unique beat ratio}, a metric that quantifies the trade-off between repetition and variation.
 In this setting, a test piece is first converted to the piano-roll representation and segmented into beat-wise intervals.
 A beat interval is considered unique if it has not appeared previously.
 Thereby, the \emph{unique beat ratio} at position $t$ is defined as the cumulative unique count divided by $t$.
 Values near 1.0 indicate high diversity, while lower values reflect increasing repetition.
-We evaluate at two granularities (1-beat and 2-beat) and two matching criteria (onset-only and full state), analyzing 200 samples per method.
+We use the same evaluation set as Section~\ref{sec:exp_metrics} (20 test pieces $\times$ 10 continuations per method, 200 samples in total), and report the average unique beat ratio across these 200 samples.
+We evaluate at two granularities (1-beat and 2-beat) and two matching criteria (onset-only and full state).

 Figure~\ref{fig:unique_beat} shows the unique beat ratio curves over 120 beats.
 BEAT closely tracks the ground truth distribution, achieving ratios within 0.3–1.2\% of ground truth at beat 120, while other methods deviate by 5–30\%.
 CPW exhibits excessive diversity (ratios 0.88–0.99 vs.\ ground truth 0.56–0.78), indicating a failure to develop coherent thematic material.
 Interleaved ABC shows excessive repetition (ratios 7–11\% below ground truth).
 These results suggest that BEAT learns the natural repetition-variation balance present in real music.